Important Information for UnitedHealthcare Medicare Advantage Members

 All services remain in-network for these insurance types.

-Some patients may qualify for temporary protections to continue receiving care at Brown Health hospitals.
+Some patients may qualify for temporary protections to continue receiving care with Brown Health physicians.

 Call UnitedHealthcare to find out if you are eligible.